CATALOG A-D

 CATHON is an artist I know nothing about at all.
 Except his/her comics are fun to look at and he/she can draw the hell out of raccoons.

-CLUTCH McBASTARD's long-running diary comic (it's in its tenth year!) is one of the classics of the genre.
+CLUTCH McBASTARD's long-running diary comic is one of the classics of the genre.
 His loopy, lovable characters and deadpan look at daily life make Clutch always a joy to read.

 CLUTCH #19 ("The Lost Years") by Clutch McBastard.
 Greg "Clutch" Means, besides running the great Tugboat Press, has also quietly been inspiring legions of daily cartoon diarists with this long-running strip.
 Simply drawn and impeccably paced, Greg's comix are standouts in this genre.
 This book collects daily strips from 2003-2006, including Blazers games, Zine Symposiums, friends and flat tires.
 You can't go wrong with Clutch!
 320 perfect-bound mini-sized pages, $8.00.